Alfresco/alfresco-identity-service/test/postman/README.ldap-user-provider-tests.md

-# Identity Service Tests With LDAP provider
+# Keycloak Tests With LDAP provider

 These tests verify that a valid JWT token can be generated for users stored in an external LDAP provider (examples below have been written